Writing While Tender:

 We'll exit the creative portal with a reflective somatic exercise to help you wind down and come back to your body in the present moment.

-While this space is facilitated by a licensed and trauma-informed counselor, please note this is not a group therapy space.
+While this space is facilitated by a licensed and trauma-informed counselor, please note this is not group therapy.

 The Sensitive Soul